|

 pictures of several boats in front of me, a shape took form while

-sitting in the garage.
-This was Orams kind of thing and
+sitting in the shed.
+This was Orams kind of thing and I

-I was heading that way on a property search anyway, so I took
+was heading that way on a property search anyway, so I took my

-my crude sketches and cruder ideas and drove from Bowen down
+sketches and ideas and drove from Bowen down to Hervey Bay.

 I found myself sitting with Bob Oram in